 “A trained dog is a happy dog”

-Basic training includes responding to its name, come, stay, lie, sit, walking on a lead and greeting friends, children, strangers and indeed other dogs in a polite and non threatening way.
+- greeting friends, children, strangers and indeed other dogs in a polite and non-threatening way

 When training, you must start as you mean to go on – don’t keep changing your attitude and methods as this will only confuse your puppy.
 If you are feeling grumpy, then don’t train on that day as the puppy will pick up on your negative attitude, and you can easily destroy previous good work.

 Training should be fun, and puppies will readily respond to a cheerful voice.
 Be patient and do not rush through the lesson as this will only confuse your puppy.
 Give it time and give it love.

 Keep lessons short and simple, not trying to cram too much into one session.
 Use treats and toys to help you, and lavishly praise a lesson learned.